In scoping

 Boards of trustees of hospitals, public hospital systems, health authorities, and patient-safety committees.
 These bodies sign off on staffing, mergers, closures, quality programs, and executive compensation — decisions that play out in emergency rooms and on discharge summaries.

-• Conflict-of-interest disclosures treat trustees' physician practices, real-estate interests, and vendor relationships as out-of-scope.
+- Conflict-of-interest disclosures sometimes treat trustees' physician practices, real-estate interests, and vendor relationships as out-of-scope.

-• Compensation committees benchmark executive pay against peers with the same captured benchmarks, pushing one another upward.
+- Compensation committees can benchmark executive pay against peers using similar benchmarks, tending to push pay upward.

-• Patient-safety incidents are reported to regulators with internal redactions the regulator has no authority to unwind.
+- Patient-safety incidents may be reported to regulators with internal redactions the regulator has limited authority to unwind.

 What TASFGA will track